Nifra6/dotfiles/README.md

 sudo snap install nvim --classic
 ```

-⚠️ WARNING ⚠️ :
+> [!Important]

-For nvim to work with node.js, it is needed to add the node snap directly in your path : `export PATH=/snap/node/current/bin:$PATH` (see the .zshenv).
+> For nvim to work with node.js, it is needed to add the node snap directly in your path : `export PATH=/snap/node/current/bin:$PATH` (see the .zshenv).

 </details>